francisawa/-Progressive-Budget/README_awa.md

 # Unit 18 PWA Homework: Online/Offline Budget Trackers
+##To Run App
+npm start

-Added functionality to existing Budget Tracker application to allow for offline access and functionality.
+#Added functionality to existing Budget Tracker application to allow for offline access and functionality.

-Users are are able to add expenses and deposits to their budget with or without a connection.
+#Users are are able to add expenses and deposits to their budget with or without a connection.
 When entering transactions offline, they can populate the total when brought back online.

-Offline Functionality:
+##Offline Functionality:

   * App enters deposits offline on local host 3000

-  * App enter expenses offline
+  * App enters expenses offline

-When brought back online:
+##When brought back online:

   * App adds Offline entries to a tracker.